Data and Models in Engineering, Science, and Business

 The format of each day is generally the same: mornings are devoted to lectures while participants spend the afternoons running pre-programmed software based on those lectures.
 During the afternoons, we often stop the class to have a discussion of progress and to give helpful tips.
 Students can work singly or in pairs at the computer.
-The computer exercises are usually done in one of the Athena cluster classrooms at MIT.
-However, we can make the executable programs available to run on your personal PC.

 Individual lectures will address the following topics:

 Damped Least Squares Comparison

 Simulated Annealing and Genetic Algorithms